-The tests have been undertaken to stop consumers flushing their money down the toilet and help shoppers more savvy decisions when it comes to the cost and quality of the toilet paper they buy.
 With the average person spending 30 minutes a day on the toilet, this is no wee matter.

-Bathrooms.com have estimated that you could save up to £647 on loo roll a year by switching to a cheaper brand.
+In the past Bathrooms.com* have estimated that you could save up to £647 on loo roll a year by switching to a cheaper brand.

 The experiment was conducted in association with Swansea University students who tested key areas of performance on toilet rolls from top supermarket and retail brands.

-Aidan Diffey, Chief Toilet Officer at Bathrooms.com said “We wanted to give consumers a real insight in to what they are getting for their money, so that they are saving a penny whilst spending a penny.
+Aidan Diffey, Chief Toilet Officer at Bathrooms.com said “We wanted to give consumers a real insight into what they are getting for their money so that they are saving a penny whilst spending a penny.
 It was a very rigorous testing process that not only looked for a roll that was economical but that also ticked the box for design and quality.”

 Andrex, Charmin and Cushelle quilted ranges all topped the chart for softness with an 8/10 softness score, following closely behind was Nouvelle and Marks and Spencer own brand with a softness score of 7/10.

-Showing that money will buy you quality is Charmin Quilted coming in at £2.18 per 4 pack where as cheap and not so cheerful is Tesco standard rolls at 67p.
+Showing that money will buy you quality is Charmin Quilted coming in at £2.18 per 4 pack whereas cheap and not so cheerful is Tesco standard rolls at 67p.